y-o-k-a-i/nekomata/readme.md

 $ mv nekomata-master <project-name>
 ```

-Once you download it you will find that every folder contains a readme.md file.
+Once you download it you will find that every folder contains a readme.md which explains what belongs
-This readme.md file has been extensively documented to explain what belongs
 in that specific directory.

 Here's a breakdown for what each directory/file is used for.
 If you want to know more please